-Dairy without the cow is here and a new form of sustainable protein will soon be on our grocery shelves through biotechnology.
+Dairy without the cow is here and a new form of sustainable protein will be on our grocery shelves later this year through biotechnology.
 Animal-free dairy startup Perfect Day is poised to change the way we think about dairy through cellular agriculture.

 Perfect Day received their first patent to create animal-free dairy proteins in February of 2018.
 This means making milk proteins in an organism like yeast by giving them a “blueprint” using recombinant DNA technology, and the possibilities are perfectly delicious.

 According to Michael Rowland of Forbes magazine, “One of the more unique aspects of Perfect Day's creation is that it's free from the hormones, antibiotics, steroids, and cholesterol found in many of the dairy products currently in grocery stores, restaurants, and fast food joints.
 The Perfect Day products are also vegan, soy-free, gluten-free, and lactose-free.”

 Investor Jeremy Coller states that, “In the milk market, plant-based products, such as soy, rice and almond milk have grown to command 10% of the overall dairy market, while animal-based dairy products have stagnated.
 That demonstrates the growth potential for the likes of Perfect Day and the 'sustainable protein' sector as a whole.”
 Since Perfect Day is working with large dairy companies, the mutual profitability means they will be able to commercialize their product more quickly than if they were to market directly to consumers and in competition with the dairy industry.